Ilya Repin: Early life and work

 Repin had much higher ambitions.
-In October 1863 he competed for admission to the Imperial Academy of Arts in the capital, Saint Petersburg.
+In October 1863, he competed for admission to the Imperial Academy of Arts in the capital, Saint Petersburg.
 He failed in his first attempt, but persevered, rented a small room in the city, and took courses in academic drawing.
 In January 1864 he succeeded and was allowed, without fee, to attend classes.
+His brother Vasily also followed him to Saint Petersburg.

 At the academy he met the painter Ivan Kramskoi, who became his professor and mentor.
 When Kramskoi founded the first independent union of Russian artists, Repin became a member.
-In 1869 he was awarded a gold medal second-class for his painting Job and His Brothers.
+In 1869, he was awarded a gold medal second-class for his painting Job and His Brothers.
 He met the influential critic Vladimir Stasov and painted a portrait of Vera Shevtsova, his own future wife.